pikapods/docs.pikapods.com/apps/ghost.md

     - `mail__options__auth__pass`: The password shown in the grey box on Mailgun
 6. Now you should be able to send transactional emails.
 If you still get an error, check the pod's logs in *PikaPods*'s control panel.
 It will show the detailed error.

+## Editing `config.json`
+The upstream image currently [doesn't support](https://github.com/docker-library/ghost/issues/73) editing or persisting configuration files.
+All configuration is done via env vars.
+We already support many different Ghost options.
+If you need more added, please get in touch.

 ## Casper theme missing
 When using the default *Casper* theme, in rare cases the site may look broken after a pod restart.
 This is due to a [known issue](https://github.com/docker-library/ghost/issues/230) with Docker adding a broken symlink.
 If you experience this issue, go to *Settings > Design > Change Theme* and reinstall the desired theme.